 - Washington has dedicated funding to create a state homeless education grant program that complements the federal McKinney-Vento Act.
-The program also emphasizes supports for unaccompanied youth, partnerships with local housing a community-based organizations, and addressing the opportunity gap and other systemic inequites that negatively impact students experiencing homelessness and students of color.
+The program also emphasizes supports for unaccompanied youth, partnerships with local housing community-based organizations, and addressing the opportunity gap and other systemic inequities that negatively impact students experiencing homelessness and students of color.

 - Washington has dedicated funding to create a state grant program to connect students experiencing homelessness and their families to stable housing in the student’s school district.
 The funds can support rental and related housing expenses, transportation assistance, emergency shelter, housing stability case management, and other collaborative housing strategies.